crowdsecurity/home-assistant-addons/crowdsec-firewall-bouncer/DOCS.md

 # Home Assistant cs-firewall-bouncer Add-on

-[CrowdSec](https://github.com/crowdsecurity/cs-firewall-bouncer) - Crowdsec bouncer written in golang for firewalls.
+[CrowdSec](https://github.com/crowdsecurity/cs-firewall-bouncer) - CrowdSec bouncer written in golang for firewalls.

 ## Installation

 Follow these steps to get the add-on installed on your system:

 1. Navigate in your Home Assistant frontend to **Supervisor** -> **Add-on Store**.
-2. Click on the icon at the top right then **respositories** and add `https://github.com/crowdsecurity/home-assistant-addons`
+2. Click on the icon at the top right then **Respositories** and add `https://github.com/crowdsecurity/home-assistant-addons`
-3. Find the "Crowdsec Firewall Bouncer" add-on in Crowdsec add-ons repository and click it.
+3. Find the "CrowdSec Firewall Bouncer" add-on in CrowdSec add-ons repository and click it.
 4. Click on the "INSTALL" button.

 ## How to use

 !!
-This addon requires minimum Home assistant OS version >= 8.0.
+This addon requires minimum Home Assistant OS version >= 8.0.

-As a classic [cs-firewall-bouncer](https://github.com/crowdsecurity/cs-firewall-bouncer), we need to generate a bouncer API key from crowdsec, get the crowdsec addon hostname and fill the addon configuration to communicate with crowdsec.
+As a classic [cs-firewall-bouncer](https://github.com/crowdsecurity/cs-firewall-bouncer), we need to generate a bouncer API key from CrowdSec, get the CrowdSec addon hostname and fill the addon configuration to communicate with CrowdSec.

-To generate a bouncer API key, we need to access to the [Crowdsec terminal](https://github.com/crowdsecurity/home-assistant-addons/blob/main/crowdsec/DOCS.md#crowdsec-terminal).
-Then type the command :
+To generate an bouncer API key, we need to access to the [CrowdSec Terminal](https://github.com/crowdsecurity/home-assistant-addons/blob/main/crowdsec/DOCS.md#crowdsec-terminal).
+Then type the command:

 ```bash
 root@424ccef4-crowdsec:~# cscli bouncers add cs-firewall-bouncer